 Committed to supporting education and community development in Albany Park, Lauren proudly sits on the North River Commission Board of Directors and serves as the Vice President of Education.
 As a member of the NRC's Education Committee, she is the creator of the 'Five Fast Facts,' a social media campaign that seeks to increase student enrollment, promote vertical integration, and combat negative stereotypes.
 Check out the 'Five Fast Facts' about Northwest side schools here.

 The NRC Education Committee have identified the following initiatives for the 2018 calendar year:

 - The Branding and Marketing of our Neighborhood Schools

 - Student Voice

 - Local School Council Support

-Lauren represents Albany Park Multicultural Academy as a community member of their Local School Council, and is a member of the Albany Park Neighbor's Association.
+Lauren represents Albany Park Multicultural Academy as a community member of their Local School Council, and is a member of Albany Park Neighbors and West River Park Neighbors.

 Please view the Community section for a full scope of Lauren's activities.